fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: Compatibility with plugin Hezarfen for WooCommerce.
 * Fixed: Modal styles not being loaded on all pages that use it.

 = 2.2.0 - 2022-12-12 =